arxanas/how-to-survive-eecs-281/_posts/2014-01-12-dealing-with-caen.md

           sudo /bin/cp -RfX something...
           sudo chmod +s something...

+ 4. Newer OS will throw an error saying:

+      Building this formula from source isn't possible due to OS X Yosemite and above's strict unsigned kext ban.
+      You can install with Homebrew Cask:
+      brew install Caskroom/cask/osxfuse
+      Error: Unsatisfied requirements failed this build.

+    In this case just enter the command "brew install Caskroom/cask/osxfuse"

- 4. The output from `brew` contained two commands, as seen above.
+ 5. The output from `brew` contained two commands, as seen above.
 Copy and paste them each of them into your terminal and run them.

- 5. Install `sshfs` by running `brew install sshfs`.
+ 6. Install `sshfs` by running `brew install homebrew/fuse/sshfs`.

 Now you can use `sshfs`.
 Open up the terminal and navigate to the place where you want to make the virtual folder show up.
 For example: